SharkmanZA/SharkmanZA/README.md

-Im currently not employed and studying as a student at the University of Pretoria.
+Im currently studying as a student at the University of Pretoria.

 My course: